 This is a passion project that I also used as a school project.

-Back in 2016, I was chosen to join the Global Entrepreneurship Summit in Silicon Valley.
-I was picked out of the thousand applicants based on my business idea that is aimed to help migrant workers.
+Back in 2016, I was selected to represent my country at the Global Entrepreneurship Summit in Standford University.
+I was picked based on my business idea of helping migrant workers prepare for their homecoming.
 This project is a part of that idea.

 UX/ UI Design